A Maritime Products Liability Lawyer Can Help After an Accident

 The Willis Law Firm Can Help

 When you are injured it can be difficult to determine your next steps.
 The Willis Law Firm is here to help.
 We represent seamen and maritime workers nationwide who have been injured in workplace accidents, including accidents caused by defective equipment.
 We offer free initial consultations with a maritime attorney who will answer your questions and make certain that you understand your legal rights.
-You can reach us today by calling 1-800-468-4878.
+You can reach us today online or by calling 1-800-468-4878.
 Our consultations are completely confidential and you are under no obligation to hire our firm.